 What are the downsides of using JavaScript to build an entire webpage?

 Member

-by terrence , in category: SEO , a year ago
+by terrence , in category: SEO , 2 years ago

+What are the downsides of using JavaScript to build an entire webpage?